U.S. Coronavirus Restrictions Ease, as Cases Rise, Temperatures Warm -- Update

 Governors around the U.S. are grappling with the push-and-pull between easing pandemic restrictions and extending them, as reported coronavirus cases continue to climb but at a lower rate and tensions over restrictions rise with warmer temperatures.

-Governments across Europe and Asia also moved to further relax lockdowns that have battered the global economy, while some of the world's largest developing countries reported a surge in new infections.
+European and Asian governments also moved to further relax lockdowns that have battered the global economy, while some of the world's largest developing countries reported a surge in new infections.

 In the U.S., at least 30 states have started to allow some businesses to operate or announced plans to do so this month.
-With warmer spring temperatures luring residents to parks and beaches over the weekend, even authorities in hard-hit states such as New York and New Jersey have opened up some outdoor spaces -- though often with extra police present to ensure residents don't congregate too closely.
+As warmer spring temperatures lured residents to parks and beaches over the weekend, even authorities in hard-hit states such as New York and New Jersey opened up some outdoor spaces -- though often with extra police present to ensure residents didn't congregate too closely.

-"Remember, no large gatherings!"
-New York Police Chief of Department Terence Monahan wrote on Twitter late Saturday, along with a video showing police officers on bicycles wearing face masks and riding through a park.
+Large crowds took to New York City streets and parks on Saturday in a city with the highest number of infections in the nation.
+Police issued 51 summonses, the majority for social-distancing violations, New York Police Department Commissioner Dermot Shea said on Sunday.
+He added that police had "tens of thousands of interactions with people all across the city yesterday, most of them without having to issue any type of enforcement activity."

-The reopenings in some states after nearly two months of widespread shutdowns has escalated tensions in regions where restrictions remain in place.
-Protests have broken out in recent days in Michigan, California, Illinois, Oregon, Maryland and New York.
+The reopenings in some states after nearly two months of widespread shutdowns has escalated tensions in regions where measures remain in place.
+Protests have broken out against restrictions in recent days in Michigan, California, Illinois, Oregon, Maryland and New York.

-Michigan Gov. Gretchen Whitmer said Sunday on CNN's "State of the Union" that the armed protesters gathering at the Capitol in Lansing are "a small group of people" in a state of almost 10 million.
+Michigan Gov. Gretchen Whitmer said Sunday on CNN's "State of the Union" that a gathering of armed protestors at the Capitol in Lansing represents "a small group of people" in a state of almost 10 million.

 Ms. Whitmer, a Democrat, said she understands that people are frustrated about the restrictions but said she wouldn't make reopening decisions based on political pressure.
 The protests began shortly after President Trump tweeted "LIBERATE MICHIGAN!" on April 17.

-"I'm going to continue to do my job regardless of what tweets come out or what polls come out or what people think makes sense," she said.
-"We're going to listen to facts and science because we've got to get this right."
+"We're going to listen to facts and science because we've got to get this right," she said.

 Dr. Deborah Birx, the White House coronavirus response coordinator, said the lack of distancing at the Michigan protests was "devastatingly worrisome."

-"If they go home and infect their grandmother or their grandfather who has a co-morbid condition and they have a serious or a very unfortunate outcome, they will feel guilty for the rest of our lives," Dr. Birx said in an interview on "Fox News Sunday."
+"If they go home and infect their grandmother or their grandfather who has a co-morbid condition and they have a serious or a very unfortunate outcome, they will feel guilty for the rest of our lives," Dr. Birx told "Fox News Sunday."
 "We need to protect each other at the same time we're voicing our discontent."

-In Maine, Republican lawmakers called for a special session to end Democratic Gov. Janet Mills's emergency powers, writing that she didn't adequately consult with them on the state's reopening plan.
+In Maine, Republican lawmakers called for a special session to end Democratic Gov. Janet Mills's emergency powers, saying she didn't adequately consult with them on the state's reopening plan.

 Local authorities in some areas, meanwhile, are making plans to reopen -- even as state orders remain in place.
-Modoc County, a rural and sparsely populated county in California with no recorded cases of coronavirus, announced earlier this week it would defy state orders by opening its schools and businesses.
-Two additional counties, Sutter and Yuba, have followed suit, announcing that some "low risk" businesses such as salons, spas and tattoo parlors can open on Monday under modified guidelines such as physical distancing.
+Two counties, Sutter and Yuba, have said that some "low risk" businesses such as salons, spas and tattoo parlors can open on Monday under modified guidelines.
+That follows an earlier decision by Modoc County, a sparsely populated area with no recorded cases of coronavirus, to open schools and businesses.

 Public-health experts have said state officials need to put in place certain measures, including expanded testing capacity and contact-tracing teams, to safely return to some version of normalcy.